pravinmishraaws/Linux-for-DevOps-Cloud-and-SRE-Engineers/Section_06: Mastering_more_commands_in_Linux/assignment/Assignment 4: Linux Administration Practice.md

-# Assignment: Linux Administration Practice – Networking, Process Monitoring & System Info
+# Assignment 4: Linux Administration Practice

 ## Objective
 Your **[React app](https://github.com/pravinmishraaws/my-react-app)** is already deployed on an **Ubuntu VM with Nginx**.